Zeke-OS/zeke/doc/mem.md

 <span data-acronym-label="HAL" data-acronym-form="singular+abbrv">HAL</span>
-that abstracts the hardware, `dynmem` handling the dynamic allocation of contiguous blocks of memory and `kmalloc` that allocates memory for the kernel itself, and probably most importantly `vralloc/buf/bio` subsystem that’s handling all allocations for processes and IO buffers.
+that abstracts the hardware, `dynmem` handling the dynamic allocation of contiguous blocks of memory and `kmalloc` that allocates memory for the kernel itself, and probably most importantly the `vralloc/buf/bio` subsystem that’s handling all allocations for processes and IO buffers.
 Relations between different kernel subsystems using and implementing memory management are shown in figure [\[figure:vmsubsys\]](#figure:vmsubsys).